MikeyBurkman/presentation-dev-apis/PITCHME.md

 @title[WhatNext]

-## How?
+#### Usability Testing
-#### It's not much different than a GUI
+It's not much different than for a GUI
+- If possible, ask someone to try and use it, WITHOUT your help
 - Try to explain your API to someone.
-Have them play dumb.
+Have them play dumb
-- If possible, ask someone to try and use it, WITHOUT your help
+- Try to use your API yourself
-- Try to use your API yourself.
-(Eat your own dog food.)
+    - Eat your own dog food
+    - Note where YOU make mistakes

 ---

-#### Don't forget about failure scenarios
+#### Remember Failure Scenarios
-- Do some fuzz testing -- basically the equivalent of mashing the keyboard
+- Do some fuzz testing
+    - Basically the equivalent of mashing the keyboard
 - Try purposely doing things wrong, and see what the error messages are like
-- Leave out required fields, make fields the wrong type, purposely misspell words
+    - Leave out required fields
+    - Make fields the wrong type
+    - Purposely misspell words

 If you get unhelpful errors (or no errors at all), then you have work to do